Our Experts - International and Military History

 Dr Sophie Thérèse Ambler

+I am Deputy Director of the Centre for War and Diplomacy.
 My research explores political ethics and war in the central and later Middle Ages, in western Europe and the Holy Land.
 Recently I have focused on England’s first revolution, when Simon de Montfort earl of Leicester (d.1265) led a campaign to seize power from the king and establish conciliar government, exploring the cultural, intellectual and military contexts that made the revolution possible.
-My next major area of research brings together social, cultural and intellectual history to explore the experiences of troops operating in the British Isles and France between the thirteenth and fifteenth centuries, as well as the shifting patterns of thought concerned with soldiers and their roles and responsibilities in conflict.Web Profile
+My current major area of research brings together social and military history to explore the experiences of troops operating in the British Isles and France in the thirteenth and fourteenth centuries, as well as the shifting patterns of thought concerned with soldiers and their roles and responsibilities in conflict.Dr Sophie Therese Ambler profile

 Professor Michael Hughes